 To treat yourself to a new fancy car so you can boast with your group of friends?

-Or do you want to be able to support your family and have nice vacations with them?
+Or do you want to be able to support your family and have a nice vacation with them?

 Can you spot the difference?